jsartelle/dev-notes/src/site/notes/Food/Cooking notes.md

 ## Citrus zest

-Freeze citrus zest if not using it immediately - keeps up to 3 months
+Always zest citrus, and freeze zest if not using it immediately - keeps up to 3 months

 ## Buttermilk